 Who’s Eligible To Enroll?

-To be eligible for the plan, an eligible attorney or staff member must meet the age and service conditions (if any) specified in your plan’s adoption agreement.
+To be eligible for the plan, an eligible attorney or staff member ("employee") must meet the age and service conditions (if any) specified in your plan’s adoption agreement.
 Check your adoption agreement for your plan’s specific provisions.

 Determining Eligibility